lammps/lammps/doc/src/Howto_lammps_gui.rst

 -----

-Pre-compiled, ready-to-use LAMMPS GUI executables for Linux (Ubuntu 20.04LTS and compatible or later), macOS (version 11 or later), and Windows (version 10 or later) :ref:`are available <lammps-gui-install>`.
+Pre-compiled, ready-to-use LAMMPS GUI executables for Linux (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
-The source code of the LAMMPS GUI is included in the ``tools/lammps-gui`` folder of the LAMMPS distribution and it can be compiled alongside LAMMPS.
+<lammps-gui-install>`.
+The source code of the LAMMPS GUI is included in
+the ``tools/lammps-gui`` folder of the LAMMPS distribution and it can be compiled alongside LAMMPS.

 -----

-LAMMPS GUI is a simple graphical text editor that is linked to the :ref:`LAMMPS C-library interface <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
-It can retrieve and display information from LAMMPS while it is running and is in several ways adapted specifically for editing LAMMPS input files.
+LAMMPS GUI is a simple graphical text editor that is linked to the :ref:`LAMMPS library <lammps_c_api>` and thus can run LAMMPS directly using the contents of the editor's text buffer as input.
+It can retrieve and display information from LAMMPS while it is running and is adapted in multiple ways specifically for editing LAMMPS input files.

-This is similar to what people traditionally would do to run LAMMPS using a command line window: using a regular text editor to edit the input, run LAMMPS on the input with selected command line flags, and then extract data from the created files and view them.
+LAMMPS GUI tries to be similar to what people traditionally would do to run LAMMPS using a command line window: editing inputs with a text editor, run LAMMPS on the input with selected command line flags, and then extract data from the created files and view them.
 That procedure is quite effective and often required when running LAMMPS on high-performance computing facilities, or for people proficient in using